theramiyer/blog/_posts/2019/2019-12-18-the-caa-is-not-about-throwing-out-people.md

 Protestors and TV debates kept mentioning Article 14.
 And they ask, why not include Myanmar and Sri Lanka (given that the Rohingya Muslims and the Sri Lankan Tamils are both minorities in the respective nations)?
 Is this not discrimination?
 This, has nothing to do with the Constitution.
 The Parliament should answer its people, but this in itself is not against the Constitution---this is instead a matter of policy.
 Read on (and feel free to verify this against your copy of the Constitution).

 Article 14 provides for the so-called "reasonable classification"[^7cad2f65].
-Again, in simple English, "religious minorities of Pakistan, Bangladesh and Afghanistan, belonging to either of the Hindu, Christian, Sikh, Jain, Buddhist and Parsi communities" is a specific class of people, not meant to divide the subjects of legislation (as in, the current Indian citizens), into separate classes.
+In plain English, "religious minorities of Pakistan, Bangladesh and Afghanistan, belonging to either of the Hindu, Christian, Sikh, Jain, Buddhist and Parsi communities" is a specific class of people, not meant to divide the subjects of legislation (as in, the current Indian citizens), into separate classes.
 Why does this not divide current Indian citizens?
 Because this does not talk about us in the first place---this talks about specific religious minorities in these three countries.

 [^7cad2f65]: [Article 14 of the Constitution of India](https://en.wikipedia.org/wiki/Article_14_of_the_Constitution_of_India)